Language looks rather different when you look at a lot of it at once. (Sinclair 1991: 100)

 - Critical examination of published studies.

-Meetings will take place online on Microsoft Teams.
-The online format will enable a much larger number of academics and students from around the world to attend and contribute.
+Meetings take place online via Microsoft Teams, as the online format enables a much larger number of academics and students from around the world to attend and contribute.
 Meetings will be 1-2 hours depending on the type and number of speakers, and will allow ample time for discussion.
+Currently, the plan is to have two meetings per semester, but additional meetings can also be arranged.